-Bitcoin is a fascinating concept, in short, it's a crypto-currency backed by nothing other than raw processing power and geeky enthusiasm.
-For those who've never heard of it, you can have a look at the introduction provided by the Bitcoin community itself or by The Economist.
+Bitcoin is a fascinating concept, in short, it’s a crypto-currency backed by nothing other than raw processing power and geeky enthusiasm.

 This currency seems to trigger a much positive reactions than skeptical ones.
 My personal stance is very inclined in favor of Bitcoin, and I have invested a conservative amount of Euros in exchange of Bitcoins.
 Granted, nothing that would too troublesome even considering a 100% loss of value for those Bitcoins.

 A lot have been said already about Bitcoin, so I will not go through the routine discussion of pros and cons, but merely make some observations.

 Bitcoin vs Credit Cards and Classical Banking, the long term value

 A good deal of interest in Bitcoin is strictly speculative: people go for Bitcoin thinking they have a good chance of cashing out.
 Yet, when it comes to evaluate the value of venture of any kind, I am a strong believer of the Guy Kawasaki credo: does it make sense?
 Is the world a better place with Bitcoin than without?
 Indeed, making a speculative profit is not enough, Bitcoin has to improve the world in some tangible ways.

 Here I believe that Bitcoin addresses a very deep problem: how to pay or receive money without involving either an expensive physical process (meeting and exchanging gold, goods, …) or an expensive middleman (your bank, your credit card operator, PayPal, …).

 To a web entrepreneur, the current banking system looks like a 19th century legacy setup: